Study abroad having a disability

 There are several different scholarships and grants to apply for when studying abroad.
 There is also extra financial support for any additional costs to apply for students with disabilities.

 Students who come to KTH from abroad and have a permanent disability can receive support in their studies.
 To get support in your studies, you need to apply for this to Funka.

 If you do not have a Swedish social security number, please be sure that your medical certificate specifies both your name and your date of birth on the certificate.

-If your medical certificate is in a language other than Swedish, Danish, Norwegian or English, you need to present a certificate that has been translated from a certified translator.
-The translation must be done in English or in Swedish.
+If your medical certificate is in a language other than Swedish, Danish, Norwegian or English, you need to present a certificate that a certified translator has translated.
+The translation must be done in English or Swedish.
 Another alternative is that you talk to your local healthcare provider and ask them to write a certificate in English for you, before coming to Sweden.

 If you have a physical disability and you might need accessibility adaptations in the physical environment or if you need sign language interpretation during your studies, it's important that you contact your international coordinator and Funka at KTH well in advance.

 Remember that you might need to bring the medicine or the mobility aids you might need throughout your stay in Sweden.
 Some healthcare in Sweden might mean extra costs for you.